The benefits of swimming for all ages and stages

 Remember any amount of swimming is good for you.
 Ocean or pool, the water is uniquely placed to support your health and wellbeing throughout your entire life.

-If you're keen to start swimming, call HCF on 13 13 34 to find out about our HCF’s extras policies cover.
+If you're keen to start swimming, call us on 13 13 34 to find out about our extras policies cover.
 You may be able to claim for lessons run by swim schools that are ASSA members, AUSTSWIM (Gold and Silver level) or Swim Australia swim centres.
-Squad training or recreational swimming isn’t covered, and you'll need to be on an eligible extras product for at least 2 months.
+Squad training or recreational swimming isn’t covered, and you'll need to be on an eligible extras product for at least 2 months before diving in*.

 Words by Samantha Yetzes